sheynkman-lab/LRP2/README.md

 - `condition`: Sample condition or group (optional, used for downstream analysis)
 - `replicate`: Replicate identifier (optional)

-> [!WARNING]
-> Please provide pipeline parameters via the CLI or Nextflow `-params-file` option.
-Custom config files including those provided by the `-c` Nextflow option can be used to provide any configuration except for parameters.

 ### Running the Pipeline